 There is no cure for hepatitis A, so treatment involves making a person feel as comfortable as possible until the infection clears up.

 - getting plenty of rest

-- using paracetamol to relieve pain - always make sure you never exceed the recommended dose as this could further damage your liver
+- using painkillers to relieve pain – always make sure you never exceed the recommended dose as this could further damage your liver

-- taking a type of medication called an antiemetic to help with the symptoms of feeling sick (nausea) and being sick (vomiting)
+- taking a type of medication called an antiemetic to help with the symptoms of nausea and vomiting

 Read more about treating hepatitis A.

 What causes hepatitis A?

 Hepatitis A is caused by the hepatitis A virus.